 </blockchain>

-In this example, it is demonstrated how block 2 takes the hash of block 1, thereby forming a link in the chain.
+Table 2.
+In this example, it is verified how block 2 takes the hash of block 1, thereby forming a link in the chain.

 PHP Program to Create Blocks

-In addition to programs for verifying blocks and confirming transactions on the chain, an essential program is the addition of new blocks.
+In addition to programs for verifying blocks and confirming transactions on the chain, an essential program is the aggregation of new blocks.
 This can be supported by a database, as suggested in the following example.
-In this case, the hash of the last block is queried before adding the next one.
+In this case, the hash of the previous block is queried before adding the next one.

 <?php